 Successful completion of ENG 111

-- The $500 confirmation deposit required as part of the program application is applied to the program cost.
+- The $500 deposit required as part of the program application is applied toward the final program cost.

-- Includes: WSU tuition/fees for the 6-credit GS 375 course, roundtrip airfare, in-country transportation, all lodging, most meals, international health insurance for the duration of time in Ecuador, admission/event fees for all educational activities, and the Study Abroad administrative fee.
+- The program cost includes: WSU tuition/fees for 6 credits for GS 375, roundtrip airfare, transportation throughout the duration of the program, most meals, all lodging, admission & event fees for group educational experiences, international health insurance for the duration of the time in Ecuador, and the Study Abroad Administrative Fee.

 Dr. Linda D'Amico (email@example.com)